autowarefoundation/autoware.universe/planning/behavior_path_lane_change_module/README.md

 else (FALSE)
 endif

-partition "Filter Oncoming Objects" {
+group "Filter Oncoming Objects" #PowderBlue {
 :Iterate through each object in target lane objects list;
 while (has not finished iterating through object list?) is (TRUE) :check object's yaw with reference to ego's yaw.;